-The Log Database sits in the end of the "spider web" and on a single box machine you may have virtually no administration at all to get everything working.
-On the other hand, in a locked down distributed environment spanning multiple servers with network load balancing, firewalls, network zones (WLAN's), domains, DNS, group policies, anti virus/antimalware you may end up spending a lot of hours to get every piece of the puzzle in place.
+The Log Database sits at the end of the "spider web" and on a single box machine, you may have virtually no administration at all to get everything working.
+On the other hand, in a locked-down distributed environment spanning multiple servers with network load balancing, firewalls, network zones (WLAN's), domains, DNS, group policies, anti-virus/antimalware you may end up spending a lot of hours to get every piece of the puzzle in place.

 Rest assure, Nodinite is built on Microsoft standard products and these form the very foundation for most enterprise business applications today.
-We are working hard on cloud enabling Nodinite as the required services mature one piece at a time to make sure you get a future proof solution for your business.
+We are working hard on cloud-enabling Nodinite as required services mature, one piece at a time.
+All, to make sure you get a future proof solution for your business.

 |Trusted for delegation|

 Use the checklist above to verify that you have performed all steps required to get Nodinite flying (most probably already managed when you performed similar tasks for the Configuration Database)